About Vetrarakstur

 Our content spans every aspect of driving in Iceland that actually matters to real drivers:

-- Winter driving — understanding and driving on ice, snow, and slush; tyre regulations; what equipment to carry; how to read road conditions.
+• Winter driving — ice, snow, and slush; tyre regulations; what equipment to carry; how to read road conditions.

-- EV and charging — charging networks, costs, range anxiety on Icelandic roads, cold weather battery performance, and which EVs perform best in the Icelandic climate.
+• EV and charging — charging networks, costs, range anxiety, cold weather battery performance.

-- Car costs — realistic breakdowns of what it actually costs to own and run a car in Iceland, including import taxes, insurance, fuel, and maintenance.
+• Car costs — realistic breakdowns of what it actually costs to own and run a car in Iceland.

-- Road safety — gravel roads, single-lane bridges, highland F-roads, river crossings, wildlife, and the specific hazards of Icelandic driving.
+• Road safety — gravel roads, single-lane bridges, highland F-roads, river crossings.

-- Car buying guides — how to buy a used or new car in Iceland, what to watch out for, import procedures, and financing.
+• Car buying guides — how to buy a used or new car in Iceland, import procedures, and financing.

-- New residents — converting a foreign driving licence, registering a vehicle, mandatory insurance requirements, and practical first-steps guides.
+• New residents — converting a foreign driving licence, registering a vehicle, mandatory insurance.

 Our editorial standards